Ohio Home Buying • Cincinnati Real Estate • 2026 Guide

 • Conventional: Often lower long-term costs than FHA, but can be stricter to qualify for.

-Inspection & Appraisal Contingencies
+Inspection and Appraisal Contingencies

 Appraisal contingency is your protection if the lender’s value comes in low.
 If appraisal is below the agreed price, you may renegotiate, bring cash, or exit, depending on what the contract says.